Troubleshoot Hybrid Runbook Workers

 The runbooks can't authenticate with local resources

-The computer designated to run the Hybrid Runbook Worker feature meets the minimum hardware requirements.
+The computer configured to run the Hybrid Runbook Worker feature does not meet the minimum hardware requirements.

 Verify the computer has outbound access to *.azure-automation.net on port 443.

-Computers running the Hybrid Runbook Worker should meet the minimum hardware requirements before designating it to host this feature.
-Otherwise, depending on the resource utilization of other background processes and contention caused by runbooks during execution, the computer becomes over utilized and cause runbook job delays or timeouts.
+Computers running the Hybrid Runbook Worker should meet the minimum hardware requirements before it is configured to host this feature.
+Runbooks and the background processes they use may cause the system to be over utilized and cause runbook job delays or timeouts.

-Confirm the computer designated to run the Hybrid Runbook Worker feature meets the minimum hardware requirements.
-If it does, monitor CPU and memory utilization to determine any correlation between the performance of Hybrid Runbook Worker processes and Windows.
-If there is memory or CPU pressure, this may indicate the need to upgrade or add additional processors, or increase memory to address the resource bottleneck and resolve the error.
-Alternatively, select a different compute resource that can support the minimum requirements and scale when workload demands indicate an increase is necessary.
+Confirm the computer that will run the Hybrid Runbook Worker feature meets the minimum hardware requirements.
+If it does, monitor CPU and memory use to determine any correlation between the performance of Hybrid Runbook Worker processes and Windows.
+If there's memory or CPU pressure, this may indicate the need to upgrade resources.
+You can also select a different compute resource that can support the minimum requirements and scale when workload demands indicate an increase is necessary.